The Alice: A Cocktail Experience is at KVML!

 Teaching Vonnegut Workshops are inclusive, and open to anyone.
 There are no prerequisites.
 It is our goal to provide high-quality educational experiences to as many people as possible.
 So, whether you’re a teacher or just someone who has an interest in the subject matter, we welcome you at Teaching Vonnegut.

 For more information on Teaching Vonnegut, please visit the Frequently Asked Questions (FAQs) section below.
-If you have any other ideas or questions regarding future or existing Teaching Vonnegut workshops please email us at [email protected].

 Frequently Asked Questions

 Each Teaching Vonnegut workshop is two hours long and covers a unique topic related to the life, work and philosophy of Kurt Vonnegut.
-In 2022, all workshops will be conducted via Zoom.
+In 2023, all workshops will be conducted via Zoom.
 Workshops often include breakout room sessions, individual or group activities, and example lesson plans for those that wish to build new or augment existing curricula.
 Teaching Vonnegut is open and attended by all life-long learners, and there are no prerequisites for any workshop.

-When you are ready to register for one or more of the 2022 workshops please do so here.
+When you are ready to register for one or more of the 2023 workshops please do so here.

-Each 2022 Teaching Vonnegut workshop costs $27 per attendee.
-There are also discounted four (4)- and eight (8)-workshop packages available for $80 and $160, respectively, and a discounted student registration rate of $10 per workshop.
+Each 2023 Teaching Vonnegut workshop costs $25 per attendee.
+There are also discounted four (4)- and eight (8)-workshop packages available for $75 and $150, respectively, and a discounted student registration rate of $10 per workshop.

 We understand that the above costs may be prohibitive for some.
 If that is the case, please fill out the Scholarship Form, and KVML will carefully consider subsidizing your registration fees.
 It is our goal to make sure that these unique workshops are available to as many people as possible.